ropfuscator/ropfuscator/README.md

     - `-lc`: only if you used `libc` to extract gadgets and symbols during the linking phase.
 This will enforce the static linker to resolve the symbols we injected using only `libc`.

     - `-L. -l:libcustom.so`: only if you used a custom library.
     - `LD_RUN_PATH`: only if you used a custom library.
-Enforce the dynamic loader to look for the needed libraries in the specified library at first.
+Enforce the dynamic loader to look for the needed libraries in the specified path first.
 This will ensure that the loader will load your library first, as soon as it is shipped along with the binary.

-    Note: we use `gcc` only because, in its default behaviour, it doesn't use **lazy binding** during the symbol resolution phase.
+    Note: we use `gcc` only because, in its default behaviour, it doesn't use **lazy binding** to resolve symbols.
 This is crucial since we need to have all the symbols resolved as soon as the program has been loaded in memory.

 ##### Compiling examples